msu-eele-fpga/final-project-josh-colter/docs/rgb_device_driver_setup.md

 ## Step 1

-Copy the soc_system.qip file from the quartus project to the /srv/tftp/de10nano directory
+Copy the rgb.rbf file from the quartus project to the /srv/tftp/de10nano directory

 ## Step 3